Explore Dirang and Bomdila in Arunachal Pradesh – Northeast India Travel

 This centre, established by the Arunachal government, is a great place in which to see local people making their beautiful crafts.
 We were impressed by the attention to detail and care that went into making local carpets!
 There’s a little shop from where you can buy the local handicrafts including carvings, weaved products and masks.

-As we are discovering during our Northeast India travel experience, accommodation throughout this region of India usually consists of homestays with few hotels in the larger villages.
+As we soon discovered during our Northeast India travel experience, accommodation throughout this region of India usually consists of homestays with few hotels in the larger villages.

 Our preferred type of accommodation during our Northeast India travel is without doubt the homestays that can be found in most of the villages to host travelers.
 They tend to be very cozy and usually run by lovely families who do their very best to ensure that you have a comfortable stay.
 We had some of the best food when staying in homestays too!